pouya-haghi/ACiS/README.md

 > Note: `archive` folder contains older versions.
 For example, `3node_IntReduce_stats` outputs some metadata information (port #, IP, etc) and `3node_loopback` simply loopbacks data to the source node.

-Inside `MPI` folder, there is a lightweight MPI-like runtime environment for running the processes required on several leaf nodes from the host node.
-Simply run `MPI.py`.
+Inside `MPI` folder (under `mpiFPGA`), there is a lightweight MPI-like runtime environment for running the processes required on several leaf nodes from the host node.
+There is also mpi4py example for non-FLASH baseline example under `mpi4py.
+For using our FLASH runtime system, go to `mpiFPGA` and simply run `MPI.py`.
 This program takes in an argument file with several arguments which are described below.
 At a high level, it takes in the `hostfile` (that has IP addresses of each rank) and the number of processes (`np`).
 It does SSH to leaf nodes, creates new processes there (and assigns new port numbers for each).

 These are the versions we used:
 - Python version = 3.10.12